zian520/CDN/README.md

-# net_picture
+# CDN

-A place which store Redorain's net picture.
+A place which store Redorain's net source by CDN-JSdelivr.